Menu Close

 Unfortunately, Malaysia is not a very cheap place to drink till you drop.
 Being a predominantly Muslim country, it imposes heavy taxes on alcohols.

-A pint of beer in the more upscale restaurants can cost up to RM30 (USD7) and the cheapest can of beer in a convenience store would cost around RM6.
+A pint of beer in the more upscale restaurants can cost up to RM40 (USD 8) and the cheapest can of beer in a convenience store would cost around RM8.

 So, if you want to travel in Kuala Lumpur on a budget, it is best to skip alcohol altogether… unless you’re female, in which case you can get free drinks on Ladies’ Night (usually Wednesday night) in most bars.